Luna is an idea for a native iOS app that helps people who experience stress and anxiety sleep better at night by improving their mental well being.

 Sleep-deprived and filled with copious amounts of coffee ☕ - that’s how Raymond and I finished our intense UX boot camp.
 While TAing for the following cohort, we wanted to keep our UX skills sharp and decided to tackle a common interest in the problem space of sleep deprivation.
 We were curious to learn why we and so many others don’t get the recommended 8 hours of sleep each night.
 Was there an opportunity for design intervention?

-The following are some constraints and goals we set early on.
+We set some constraints and goals early on:

 Limited to free research methods and resources